 Drug tolerance definition is sometimes misunderstood, as the nature and development of the phenomena are quite complicated.
 Drug tolerance occurs due to prolonged consumption of medication: sedatives, stimulants, or painkillers.

 After continuous intake of a prescription or recreational drug at a certain dose, a person's reaction to it dulls.

 People who experience drug tolerance tend to misuse it and develop dependence which is followed by drug addiction.

-Developing drug tolerance takes you a step closer to addiction, no matter if the drug in question is a prescribed medication or one bought on the streets.
+Developing drug tolerance takes you a step closer to addiction and needing a drug use rebab program such the one we provide here in Thailand - regardless if the drug in question is a prescribed medication, or one bought on the streets.

 Understanding the physical and psychological reaction to a particular drug will keep you on the safe side.